Owen C. King

 An ethical issue for machine learning emerges when we notice that judgments and inferences, even when issuing from a reliable mechanism, may not be ethically neutral.
 For example, judgments based on certain stereotypes may be objectionable, even when accurate.
 Humans tend to be guided and constrained by a sense of discretion when making these judgments, but machine learning systems have no such guidance.
 This gives rise to some morally worrisome scenarios—particularly, I think, when machine learning systems are tasked with predicting, classifying, or describing what people are thinking.
 I am currently working on three papers related to this sort of worry.

-"Machine Learning and Irresponsible Inference: Morally Assessing the Training Data for Image Recognition Systems" [under review]
+"Machine Learning and Irresponsible Inference: Morally Assessing the Training Data for Image Recognition Systems" In On the Cognitive, Ethical, and Scientific Dimensions of Artificial Intelligence, Berkich & d’Alfonso (eds.), Springer, 265-282.
+(2019)

-"Presumptuous Attributions of Aims, Artificial Social Cognition, and Conformity" [under revision]
+"Presumptuous Attributions of Aims, Artificial Social Cognition, and Conformity" [under review]

 "Artificial Social Cognition" [under development]